marduke182/jekyll-blog/_drafts/improve-productivity-using-docker.markdown

 ---
 layout: post
-title: Improve productivity using docker
+title: Improve productivity using Docker
 head_title: Improve productivity using docker [Docker]
 summary: I would like to share how I increase my productivity using docker to do common tasks.
 last_modified_at: 2018-05-20T17:04:00+01:00